Every year the 2nd week end after

 Spray skirt

-Properly equipped boat with grab
+Properly equipped boat with grab lines

 Bright colored equipment and clothes.

-Helmet if you are in breaking waves
+Helmet if you are in breaking waves and or playing in rock formations.

-At least 1 person in your group should have 1 of the
+At least 1 person in your group should have 1 of the following, and know how to use it.

 VHF radio

-for land.
+GPS - Make sure you have way point for land.
 If visibility drops, you will need it.

 Compass